brimdata/brimcap/docs/Custom-Brimcap-Config.md

 ```

 > **Note:** The inclusion of `zq -i csv` in the pipeline works around a current
-> Brimcap limitation that only log formats that can be auto-detected by the
+> Brimcap limitation, such that only log formats auto-detected by the
 > Zed platform can be read.
 Therefore this call to `zq` turns the CSV into
 > ZNG, then the minimally-typed records in the ZNG are still enhanced by the
 > shaper configuration shown below.
 When either Brimcap is enhanced to allow